Signed in as:

 I have used UPSes since the early '90s when I lived in Orlando--lightning capital of the world.
 I can't tell you how much work I lost when the power blinked and my computer crashed.
 UPSes come in a variety of sizes and are readily available on Amazon, at MicroCenter in Fairfax, and probably many other places.
 There are several highly regarded brands including APC, CyberPower, and Tripp-Lite.
 I have used APC and CyberPower and recently have grown to prefer CyberPower for their features.

-UPSes range in price from about $50 to $200 and more.
+UPSes range in price from about $40 to more than $200.
 The price is driven by capacity, usually expressed in VA (volt-amperes), but the actual wattage capability will be less.
 For example, an APC Back-UPS 350 is rated at 350 VA, but only 255 watts.
 Wattage is key.
 Decide what you need to be sure remains on during a power outage, check the specs of those devices for their wattage requirements, and add them up.
 The 350 is on the small side, but it can generally power a computer and monitor, and perhaps some other small devices such as an external hard drive, hub, switch, or router, for 20-30 minutes.
 Again, be sure you add up the wattages from the specs for each device and don't cheat!
 Overtaxing the battery can cause it to fail early--usually just when you need it the most.
 The less load you have drawing power, the longer the battery will last during an outage.
 When used in conjunction with a generator, they will absolutely keep your key devices powered without interruption.

 Some additional notes:

-A QUICK WORD ABOUT SOLAR
+A QUICK WORD ABOUT SOLAR AS AN ALTERNATIVE OR COMPLEMENT TO GENERATORS

 Earlier, I mentioned a caveat to losing power.
 Solar has become a popular choice for harvesting free energy and some of the solar systems being offered include a battery as part of the system.
 The battery stores energy from the panels during the day and allows the home to be powered during darkness.
-Solar is a completely different animal and I will not delve into it here.
+Solar is a completely different animal, and I will not delve into it here.
 I did extensive research in 2020 and, while I decided solar wasn't right for me, I believe it would be a smart choice for many in the Hunt.
 I mention it now because if you have a solar system or are considering adding one, and you add/include a generator, the battery in the solar system should keep you from losing power even for the 30 seconds while a generator engages, potentially eliminating the need for any UPSes in the house.

-When I discussed purchasing a generator with my wife, she thought I was crazy--thousands of dollars for something that only is needed a few times a year?!?
+When I first discussed purchasing a generator with my wife, she thought I was crazy--thousands of dollars for something that only is needed a few times a year?!?
 Well, she capitulated and today, when the power goes out—every time, EVERY TIME—without fail, she tells me I’m a genius.
 Yes, it’s a lot of money, but over the past 9 years, we’ve “missed” countless short term outages, at least one 4-day outage, have never had to sit in the cold and dark wondering when power would be restored, never had a freezer full of food defrost and be thrown away, never had to worry about an errant candle falling over and burning the house down, never had to get out of the car in the rain to manually open a garage door, ….
 I think you get the idea.

 Good luck in your decision!